GuiTomaz/External-Sorting/README.md

 the output file.
 If you have the file "numberslist", then the programm will generate "numberslist_MERGE" after processing.

+You can use the [Random File Operator](https://github.com/GuiTomaz/Random-File-Operator) to create and read binary files to test the external sorting algorithm.

-*Still needs updating to process .dat files.
+*Still needs updating to process .dat files.*